 Deciding the career you want to take up is one of the most important decisions that you will ever make.
-Even before you start applying to the universities, you must clearly chalk out a career plan and using this as the blueprint should you decide the course and subsequently the university you intend to join.
-How to Decide on a Career
+Even before you start applying to the universities, you must clearly chalk out a career plan and, using this as the blueprint, should decide the course and subsequently the university you intend to join.

 1. Your true calling: You are not just going to make a living out of what you decide as your career choice but carve a life out of it.
-Your career selection must be based on your aptitude, inclinations and your academic credential.
+Your career selection must be based on your aptitude, inclinations and academic credential.
 A fat pay cheque at end of the month may lure you to begin with, but must not solely guide your career decision.
-How to Decide on a Career

 2. Assess your skill: While it is important to have an interest in a particular field, it is equally important to have distinctive skillset for the same.
-You might want to get an aptitude and career assessment done to gauge your aptitude and present capabilities and based on these results look at various career options.
-How to Decide on a Career
+You might want to get an aptitude and career assessment done through career guidance and career counselling service providers to gauge your aptitude and present capabilities and, based on these results, look at various career options.

 6. Expense involved: There are careers which may be very expensive to get into.
 It is, therefore, important to have a clear idea of the cost involved towards making a career in a particular field.
 If the estimated expense is beyond your financial capabilities, you might want to consider various financial assistance choices and opportunities beforehand.

 7. Job scenario: While everyone wants his or her avocation to become his or her vocation, availability of jobs in the given sectors also needs to be taken into account.
 Before you set your heart on a particular career, you must always consider financial promises it brings your way.